 Clients can also use self-tapping for tactile stimulation.
 This includes the "Butterfly Hug" (hands crossed over chest while tapping on collar bone area) or hands resting on each leg and tapping on top or side of the leg.

 Anxiety is one of those things that slowly took over our lives.
 It"s everywhere and everyone is experiencing it.
-Including children, unfortunately.
-And even studies can prove this: only in the ...HOW CAN NEUROFEEDBACK HELP WITH ANXIETY?
+Including children, ...HOW CAN NEUROFEEDBACK HELP WITH ANXIETY?